kickstarter/cfn-flow/README.md

 # cfn-flow
-An opinionated command-line workflow for AWS CloudFormation templates.
-It lets you track template changes in git and upload versioned releases to AWS S3.
+An opinionated command-line workflow for developing AWS CloudFormation templates.
+Track template changes in git and upload versioned releases to AWS S3.

 #### Opinions

-1. *Optimize for onboarding.* The workflow for developing CloudFormation templates should be simple to learn & understand.
+1. *Optimize for onboarding.* The workflow should be simple to learn & understand.
 2. *Optimize for happiness.* The workflow should be easy and enjoyable to use.
 3. *Auditable history.* Know who changed what when.
 Leverage git for auditing.
 4. *Immutable releases.* The code in a release never changes.